How Much Does It Cost To Sell Your Home?

 A question that you may have a tough time getting answered is, "How much will I get back after I close on my house?"
 There are two processes you can use to help determine what your costs will be.

-Then, you will want to estimate 1-2% for property taxes.
-Most people will estimate 1%, but if you are an owner who doesn't have the mortgage exemption filed, then you may be at the 2% tax rate.
+Then, you will want to estimate 1% for property taxes.
+Most people will estimate 1%, but if you are an owner who doesn't have the homestead exemption filed, then you may be at the 2% tax rate.

-Lastly, estimate another 1% for general closing costs.
-These costs could be for title fees, closing fees, a land survey etc. To quickly estimate about what your net proceed would be, you would simply take the sales price minus closing costs and minus your mortgage balance.
+Lastly, estimate another 1% for general closing costs/title fees.
+These costs could be for title fees, closing fees, a land survey etc. To quickly estimate about what your net proceeds would be, you would simply take the sales price minus closing costs and minus your mortgage balance.

 See example below: